 Sometimes there will be weaker players left to act, whom you want to coax into the pot.
 In these cases, it can be fine to flat a marginal hand that might normally constitute the bottom of your 3-Betting range.

 In a 50NL ZOOM game, a regular opens to 2.5BB UTG and you find yourself in the CO after the HJ folds.
-Action to you.
+The action is on you.
 We’ve already established that you shouldn’t have a cold-calling range, but what hands should you 3-Bet to 8BB?
 You want to build your range around big cards, and mainly suited ones here.
 By doing this, your range will be able to use blockers to reduce the combinations of nutted hands in your opponent’s ranges while maintaining a lot of equity and playability if you get called.
 Your range will look like this:

 There is no need to play any other hands from this position against UTG.
 Your 100% 3-Bet hands are expected to make money vs. a normal strategy from the UTG Villain; while the 50/50 mixed hands will be close to break even, but important for forcing Villain to defend more often to your 3-bets, increasing the EV of your big value hands.
 If you never bluffed, it would be hard to get action with the nuts.